A new generation of effective core potentials: Selected lanthanides and heavy elements II: Results

 \subsubsection{Ba}

-Despite Ba having no occupied $f$ electrons in its ground state, the $f$ channel is crucial for capturing subtle electronic interactions and relativistic effects, ensuring a more precise representation of this atom in complex systems.
+Although Ba has no occupied $f$ electrons in its ground state, the $f$ channel is crucial to capture subtle electronic interactions and relativistic effects, ensuring a more precise representation of this atom in complex systems.
 During optimization, we sought a balance between accurately replicating the AE atomic spectrum and maintaining robust performance across various chemical environments.
 Our primary focus was to prioritize precision in the atomic spectrum, accepting a minor trade-off in molecular binding curves (Fig. \ref{fig:BaO}) for BaO at compressed bond lengths.
 The ccECP demonstrates consistent results within chemical accuracy across a wide array of bond lengths, particularly at the equilibrium geometry.
-We have successfully mitigated the overbinding issue at compressed bond lengths, achieving higher accuracy compared to several legacy ECPs and notably outperforming even the UC method in this critical region.
-This approach, in our view, represents the optimal balance, maximizing the ccECP's overall efficacy and reliability.
+During the optimization step we focused on mitigating the overbinding issue at compressed bond lengths, achieving higher accuracy compared to several legacy ECPs and notably outperforming even the UC method in this critical region.
+In our view, this approach represents the optimal balance, maximizing the overall efficacy and reliability of the ccECP.